Signs You Might Need Braces

 Sometimes, gaps between the teeth exist because of missing teeth.
 In particular, some patients’ lateral incisors (the teeth right next to the two front teeth) are congenitally missing - meaning they never grow in.

 To treat this condition, braces are used to move the teeth into their proper positions, and then the orthodontist places bonded bridges where the lateral incisors would have been.
-This treatment plan creates the complete, evenly-spaced smile that patients and orthodontists love!
+This treatment plan creates a complete, evenly-spaced smile that patients and orthodontists love!

 An open bite means the front teeth - upper and lower rows - do not touch and close when the patient smiles or tries to chew.
 Many open bites are related to sucking the thumb as a young child, which causes teeth to grow into a rounded, angular formation.